Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 2. **Inclusion in Acceptance Testing:** Developer and system acceptance testing SHOULD include testing for functional (security controls) and non-functional[^1] security requirements.

-3. **Tests of Abuse Cases:** Abuse cases SHOULD be created and tested for critical business security aspects
+3. **Tests of Abuse Cases:** Abuse cases SHOULD be created and tested for critical business security aspects.

 ## 5. Pentests